Introduction

 Expected Outcomes

-CCDA-XIII findings lead the way to unified, evidence-based, and solution-oriented African voice—not only at ACS2 and COP30, but at the G20, UNGA, and anywhere else.
-Thus, CCDA-XIII is expected to deliver the following outcomes:
+CCDA-XIII findings pave the way for a united, evidence-based, and solution-focused African voice—not only at ACS2 and COP30, but also at the G20, UNGA, and elsewhere.
+Therefore, CCDA-XIII is expected to achieve the following outcomes:

-- A technical position paper consolidating recommendations across the five pillars for submission to the African Leader’s the Addis Ababa Declaration;
+- A technical position paper consolidating recommendations across the five pillars for submission to the African Leaders at the Addis Ababa Declaration.

-- Press releases on investment-ready and evidence-based climate action agenda that improves resilience, green growth stimulation, and institutional preparedness for effective global climate negotiations and continental priority implementation
+- Press releases on investment-ready and evidence-based climate action agendas that enhance resilience, stimulate green growth, and strengthen institutional preparedness for effective global climate negotiations and continental priority implementation.

 Participants